common name: common blossom thrips

 Sampling.
-Frankliniella schultzei is an anthophilous thrips species and is frequently found feeding on the flowers of its host plant.
+Frankliniella schultzei is an anthophilous thrips species and is frequently found feeding on the flowers of its host plant (Kakkar et al. 2012).
 Like other thrips, Frankliniella schultzei can also be sampled using colored sticky traps.
 A study done in Australia reported sexual discrepancies among Frankliniella schultzei in color preference.
 In that study, male thrips were most attracted to yellow sticky traps while female thrips were more attracted to pink sticky traps (Yaku et al. 2007).

 Biological control.
 The efficiency of two predatory mites, Amblyseius cucumeris Oudemans and Amblyseius swirskii Athias-Henriot, as potential biocontrol agents controlling Frankliniella schultzei populations is under investigation.
 Recently, the two predatory mites were found to be effective in suppressing the chilli thrips, Scirtothrips dorsalis Hood, populations on pepper plants (Arthurs et al. 2009).